heslabs/rpi5ai/demos.md

     * Recorded video: Object detection, Pose estimation, Instance segmentation
 5. RPI5 CPU: Whisper
     * Whisper: Recorded audio to text
-    * Whisper: Live speech to text
+    * Whisper: Live audio to text
 7. RPI5 CPU: Ollama Chatbot
     * Ollama Chatbot: Use text as the prompt input for Chatbot
     * Ollama Chatbot: Use recorded audio as the prompt input for Chatbot